openwonk/yafin/README.md

 Yahoo Finance API Portfolio Generator
 ========

-The following code generates a "portfolio" JSON file for an array of given stocks (e.g. "YHOO", "AAPL", "GOOG").
+The following code wil generate a "portfolio" (e.g. "folio.smith.json") for an array of given stocks (e.g. "YHOO", "AAPL", and "GOOG").

 ```go